Video Poker: All About the Video Poker Game

 The Mechanics behind the Game

-Video poker players sometimes mistakenly believe that a long losing streak must be followed by a streak of wins that will make up for the lost rounds.
-Others think that a slot or a video poker machine will be at some point “due” to hit a big win.
-But these are all misconceptions and forms of the so-called “gambler’s fallacy”.
-In reality, the game of video poker consists of random, independent events.
+Video poker players sometimes mistakenly believe that a long losing streak must be followed by a winning streak that will make up for the losses.
+Others think that a slot or video poker machine will eventually be “due” for a big payout.
+However, these are misconceptions and examples of the so-called “gambler’s fallacy.”
+In reality, each round of video poker is a random, independent event.

-To be consistently successful when playing this game, casino patrons need to understand its mechanics.
+To be consistently successful at the game, players must understand its mechanics.
 There are two basic concepts every video poker fan should know – randomness and house edge.

 RNG